Holidays to the Caribbean are extremely popular.

-- There is no one standard plug or voltage in the Caribbean.
-For a complete list of voltage, plugs and socket-outlets on the islands click here.
+- Currency: There is no one standard plug or voltage in the Caribbean.
+For a complete list of voltage, plugs, and socket-outlets on the islands click here.

 - Barbados has its own currency (Barbadian dollar) and St Lucia and Grenada use the East Caribbean dollar (XCD).
+And Cuba has its own currency.
 Be careful as it can be confusing in which currency prices are being quoted when you're on vacation.

 - Beware of Chikungunya, a viral disease transmitted by the bite of infected mosquitoes.
-This outbreak continues to affect parts of the Caribbean, including Barbados, St Lucia and the Grenadines.
-Symptoms can take up to 12 days to appear, but usually begin within 3-7 days after being bitten by an infected mosquito.
-They generally include fever and joint pain.
-Other symptoms can include fatigue, headache, nausea, vomiting, muscle pain, and rash.
+This outbreak continues to affect parts of the Caribbean, including Barbados, St Lucia, and the Grenadines.
+Symptoms can take up to 12 days to appear but usually begin within 3-7 days after being bitten by an infected mosquito.

 - Water is and isn't potable depending on where you go in the Caribbean.
 So ask first and try to avoid water that is not boiled or bottled.